EnterpriseBranding/wordpress-meta-tags/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0

-A powerful plugin to edit meta tags on all your pages, posts, categories, tags from one easy to use table.
+A powerful plugin to edit meta tags on all your pages, posts, categories, tags from one easy-to-use table.
 WooCommerce is supported as well.
 Facebook's OpenGraph and Twitter Cards are included.

 == Description ==

-A powerful plugin to edit meta tags on all your pages, posts, categories, tags from one easy to use table.
+A powerful plugin to edit meta tags on all your pages, posts, categories, tags from one easy-to-use table.
 WooCommerce is supported as well.
 Facebook's OpenGraph and Twitter Cards are included.

 We’d love to hear your feedbacks and suggestions, please let us know on our support forums!